jixiangox/exposure-notifications-server/terraform/README.md

 1. Create a GCP project.
     [Instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
-    Enable a billing account for this project, and note its project ID (the unique, unchangeable string that you will be asked for during creation):
+    (Do not use an existing one, it will fail when launching application while a running application) Enable a billing account for this project, and note its project ID (the unique, unchangeable string that you will be asked for during creation):